 - The map collection of William Wyndham Grenville

 - Nineteenth and twentieth century cartography of cable-laying

 - Changing aesthetic and functional aspects of timekeepers in relation to changes in society.

 History of navigation

-- The process of invention and adoption of navigational instruments, eg prototypes or those which did not prove to be successful.
+- The process of invention and adoption of navigational instruments eg instruments produced as prototypes and used for trials, or those which did not prove to be successful.

-- The development of computing instruments for navigatio
+- The development of computing instruments for navigation

 History of astronomy and the Royal Observatory, Greenwich

 - The history of magnetic and meteorological instruments used at the Royal Observatory Greenwich (late 19th to early 20th century).